AXIS A1610 Network Door Controller

 Repeat password: Enter the same password again.

 • Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other users.
+Administrators can also add, update, and remove other accounts.

 • Operator: Has access to all settings except: